vgrem/Office365-REST-Python-Client/README.md

 # About
-Office 365 & Microsoft Graph library for Python
+Microsoft 365 & Microsoft Graph library for Python

 # Usage